 - Using saved toilet rolls as root trainers to grow sweet peas.
 These will be compared to those sown in plastic root trainers.

-- Repurposing wood from pallet crates that the firewood is delivered in, transforming them into compost bins for the kitchen garden.
-The next stage is for Lainston House to produce their own compost, eliminating the need to source it from elsewhere and at the same time being able to use up green waste from the kitchens which stops it from going to landfill.
+- Repurposing the pallet crates in which firewood is delivered to make compost bins for the kitchen garden.
+The next stage will be for Lainston House to produce their own compost, eliminating the need to source it from elsewhere and at the same time being able to use up green waste from the kitchens and stop it from going to landfill.

 Holding the fort as the only plastic free zero waste shop locally; Earthian strive to not just help customers reduce waste at home, but also to be a zero-landfill business.